 It’s not as glamorous, but it does the trick!

-It was now time to take off the winter scarf and hats and get this ol’ gal, Miss Mannequin Dress Form II ready for spring.
+It was now time to remove the winter scarf and hat and prepare this dress form mannequin for spring.

 I first added a string of pearls along with a blue and white striped ladies’ dress shirt with the collar up.